bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

 Here we take a set of points and turn it into a string for the SVG polygon element.

-Now if you have been using the log function `l` to verify how our various functions are working then you may be starting to value how easy it is to verify these functions.
+If you have been using the log function `l` to see the output of these functions, then you may be starting to appreciate how easy it is to verify that these functions are working.

 This easy verifiability is also a result of using pure functions.

-It is often very simple to meet the data shape needs of a pure function.
-This makes it easy to conjure up some quick data to pass into a function and verify its behavior.
+It

 The same is true for the compound functionality of several functions together.
-This is normally not the case for a set of stateful objects where you may have to create several objects and a couple mocks in order to test a simple code path.
+This is normally not the case for a set of stateful objects order to test a simple code path.

 {% highlight javascript %}